W4KRL/D1M-WX1-APRS-ThingSpeak/README.md

 # D1M-WX1-APRS-ThingSpeak

-Version V01 - 04/10/2020 - Expanded range for light intensity, 0-999 analog mapping for APRS-IS
+Version V01 - 04/10/2020 - Expanded range for light intensity
+                         - analog mapping for APRS-IS is 0 - 999

 ## Add these Libraries to the Arduino IDE:
 * BME280 by Tyler Glenn https://github.com/finitespace/BME280 - download as zip and use menu **Sketch | Include Library | Add .ZIP...**